 The column RegionID in SalesRegions defines the link between a Sales Region info and Region info.
 By separating the data in this way, the FK constraint satisfies the 1NF rule that each set of related data must have its own table.
 For example, we have a third table to store info about Marketing Regions, etc.

 To define an FK Constraint on a table you should follow this syntax.

 ALTER TABLE [dbo].[SalesRegions] ADD CONSTRAINT [FK_SalesRegions_Regions] FOREIGN KEY([RegionID]) REFERENCES [dbo].[Regions] ([RegionID]) GO

 We will use the following table to demonstrate the concepts below:

 CREATE TABLE [dbo].[SalesRegions]( [ID] [int] IDENTITY(1,1) NOT NULL, [Name] [varchar](200) NOT NULL, [RegionID] [int] NOT NULL, [StartDate] [date] NOT NULL, [Code] [nvarchar](50) NOT NULL, [Budget] [decimal](18, 0) NULL ) ON [PRIMARY] GO ALTER TABLE [dbo].[SalesRegions] WITH CHECK ADD CONSTRAINT [FK_SalesRegions_Regions] FOREIGN KEY ([RegionID]) REFERENCES [dbo].[Regions] ([RegionID]) GO ALTER TABLE [dbo].[SalesRegions] CHECK CONSTRAINT [FK_SalesRegions_Regions] GO

-A Unique Constraint as the name implies is used to ensure that the data inside a single column or a set of columns remains unique across the whole table at all times.
+A Unique Constraint as the name implies is used to ensure that the data inside a single column or a set of columns remain unique across the whole table at all times.